Skip to content

 Fuel the Body Fuel the Soul icon logo

-Fuel the Body, Fuel the Soul is a virtual program that provides a forum for young women to deepen their faith life.
+Fuel the Body, Fuel the Soul is a virtual program that provides a forum for women to deepen their faith life.
 The program provides an opportunity to engage with our sisters and other women in spiritual presentations, discussions and prayer.
 Each gathering also features instructions for cooking a nutritious recipe presented by one of our sisters.

 Upcoming sessions